by Jenna Kalinsky.

 1) What 10 things are you going to make happen this week?
 This month?
 This year?

 3) Why did you chose the things you wrote for #2?
 What about them is appealing?

 4) What’s one thing you’re afraid to do this year that you thought but didn’t write down in #1 or #2? (ooh, this is a good one, isn’t it?)

 6) What would happen to you if you tried it?

 7) If you were to dip your toe into the cold pool, what tiny 5-minute effort could you do to start #4 in a very low-stakes non-threatening way that would make you feel powerful and productive?

 8) What 5-minute effort would you do after to follow the effort from #7?

-9) What do you want to be this year?
+9) Who do you want to be this year?

 10) Congratulate yourself with gratitude: write yourself into existence by enjoying the goodness in you and all you have given to others, done in the world, and accomplished.
 Make a nice long list of things you are grateful for you in yourself.